Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Method

 We pool high-confidence 3D points from all views into a single point cloud and partition it into axis-aligned voxels of side length $\delta$.
 When unspecified, we set $\delta = \alpha \cdot \tilde{d}$, where $\tilde{d}$ denotes the median nearest-neighbour distance in the point cloud and $\alpha=2.5$.
 We discard voxels containing points from fewer than $n_\text{min}$ distinct views (default $n_\text{min}=2$).
 We then run the base diffusion model independently on each image $I_i$ to obtain initial intrinsic predictions $\hat{Y}^{(0)}_i$.
 For each voxel $v$, we collect intrinsic values by sampling $\hat{Y}^{(0)}_i$ at the pixel locations corresponding to points that fall inside the voxel.

 Let $\mathcal{V}(v)$ denote the set of observations contributing to voxel $v$, and let $u^j_v$ be the image-space location of observation $j$ in its originating view.
-From the initial per-view predictions $\hat{Y}^{(0)}_i$, we compute a robust consensus estimate and dispersion measure for each voxel:

-where the weights account for both the geometric confidence of each observation and the number of distinct views contributing to the voxel.
+From the initial per-view predictions $\hat{Y}^{(0)}_i$, we compute a robust consensus estimate and dispersion measure for each voxel: where the weighted median uses observation weights $w^j_v = \sigma^P_i(u^j_v)\,\log\!\bigl(1 + \lvert \mathcal{V}(v) \rvert\bigr)$ combining the per-point geometric confidence $\sigma^P_i(u^j_v)$ with a term that grows with the number of distinct views $\lvert \mathcal{V}(v) \rvert$ contributing to the voxel.
 We use the weighted median to ensure robustness to misaligned correspondences or stochastic prediction outliers.
 The dispersion estimate $\hat{\sigma}_v$ provides a robust measure of cross-view disagreement.
 First, observations whose deviation from the consensus exceeds a multiple of $\hat{\sigma}_v$ are treated as outliers and excluded from guidance.
 Second, the inverse variance $\hat{\sigma}_v^{-1}$ modulates the strength of the guidance signal, assigning lower weight to voxels with high intrinsic ambiguity.

 To construct per-view guidance targets, we project voxel centers into each camera using the predicted intrinsics and extrinsics, and verify visibility using the predicted depth maps.
-A voxel is considered visible in view $i$ if its projected pixel location lies within the image bounds and its projected depth $z^i_v$ agrees with the predicted depth $D_i$ within a relative tolerance $\epsilon=0.05$:
+A voxel is considered visible in view $i$ if its projected pixel location lies within the image bounds and its projected depth $z^i_v$ agrees with the predicted depth $D_i$ within a relative tolerance $\epsilon=0.05$: This yields, for each view $i$, a sparse set of visible consensus targets $\{(u^i_v, s_v, w^i_v)\}$, with weight $w^i_v$ combining the voxel view count and inverse dispersion $\hat{\sigma}_v^{-1}$.